 I’m an opinionated person.

-Here is where I was allowed to stretch out and play with a weekly column that looked at what was up and what was down across pop culture.
-It ran every Sunday for 10 years — or, in Internet time, forever.
+I was allowed to stretch out and play with a weekly column that looked at pop culture.
+It ran every week for 10 years — or, in Internet time, forever.

-Additionally, I contributed various essays analyzing trends and, in some cases, sports.
-This is also where I’m parking some of my stories on travel, local entertainment and the arts.
+I also contributed various essays analyzing trends and, in some cases, sports and a

 - Commentary and cultural perspective

 An occasionally syndicated column that ended with a farewell edition.